 It is not unusual to work with folk worldwide in today’s business.
 Whether they are on travel temporarily (working remotely) or are permanent employees in different time zones, we need to consider time as a factor when we want to communicate.
 When a company runs entirely in the same time zone, this issue becomes less of a concern or is more rigid in expectations, so I will tackle both viewpoints.

 For companies accepting worldwide time zones, this becomes a much easier problem in team acceptance.
 Culturally, it is more or less established.
 To maintain a healthy work-life balance, you must trust one another with clear and set goals and resort to non-meeting forms of communication.
-For example, it may be okay to send off-hour communications with the expectation of no immediate or day-after responses.
-I’ve only seen this form of teamwork succeed if both sides of the agreement can work HIGHLY independently.
+For example, sending off-hour communications with the expectation of no immediate or day-after responses may be okay.
+I’ve only seen this form of teamwork succeed if both sides of the agreement can work independently.
 Make sure you trust and communicate to set this level of independence up for success.

 Take care when you talk to your peers for effective remote communication

 The critical piece of drilling in here is no one should expect anyone to slave away at a pace of 24/7.
 Communication during someone’s off-hours may snap them back into work mode and add significant stress to their day.
-Before snapping them back into work, you should consider if it is the right move or follow my suggestions to pad the blow.
+Before snapping them back into work, consider whether it is right or follow my suggestions to pad the blow.
 Engaging your team as a peer or leader will only add stress and burnout.
-Folk does need time to themselves unless you are running against some “save the world” scenario in which I hope your team entirely has bought into it.
+Folk needs time to themselves unless you are running against some “save the world” scenario, which I hope your team has entirely bought into.

 Avoiding ritualistic meetings

-Semi/regular stand-ups, team retrospectives, and team planning are still worthwhile (although subjective) as they allow me to effectively plan and discuss our team’s steady beat.
+Semi/regular stand-ups, team retrospectives, and team planning are worthwhile (although subjective) as they allow me to effectively plan and discuss our team’s steady beat.
 We can adjust and make action items accordingly.
 Meetings centered around building trust and emotional connection with those you work with are equally important.
-These come in the form of face-to-face one on ones or team social events.
-Without trust, the team falls apart, and building trust takes a long time (and is easy to shatter).
+These come in the form of face-to-face on-ones or team social events.
+The team falls apart without trust, and building trust takes a long time (and is easy to shatter).
 These are the only regular meetings I’ve found helpful in my career.

 Get to know your team and stakeholders for effective remote communication